Approval of complex planning case in East Sussex

 Waterman argued a complex planning case, and assisted with the formulation of a section 106 Legal Agreement, and following this East Sussex County Council granted planning permission.

-Matt Mehegan, Associate Director of Waste Permitting and Planning at Waterman commented: “This waste infrastructure project enables value to be recovered from materials which would otherwise be thrown away, it is protective of the environment and provides jobs for local people.
+Matt Mehegan, Technical Director of Waste Permitting and Planning at Waterman commented: “This waste infrastructure project enables value to be recovered from materials which would otherwise be thrown away, it is protective of the environment and provides jobs for local people.
 It reflects the three dimensions of sustainable development by ensuring economic, environmental and social progress.
 It has been a fascinating project to work on and I am delighted with the results.”